-For questions regarding journals, please contact Corinne Guimont: gcorinne@vt.edu.
+For any questions regarding journals, contact Jason Higgins: jasonhiggins@vt.edu.

 The Virginia Tech Libraries published its first open textbook in 2016.
 Today the Open Education Initiative supports Virginia Tech faculty who are interested in authoring or adapting non-traditional, open educational resources and new forms of digital scholarship as alternatives to traditional textbooks and homework software access codes.
 Faculty are invited to apply for competitive grants of up to $3,000.